 |the referring domain is '360.cn' and the clicked URL contains '?q=<something>'||Ometria assigns:|

-If the visit source cannot be identified through the steps above, then the visit is attributed to an 'unknown', blank or 'direct' source.
+If the visit source cannot be identified through the steps above, then the visit is listed 'Not provided'.

 Time window attribution

 Time window attribution is used for attributing orders to Ometria campaigns only - it is not applicable to other sources.

 If a contact clicks through a campaign email and places an order within the two hour time window, Ometria assigns the order to the campaign.

 Link tracking parameters are not used for time window attribution, but the purchase is still attributed to the right order.

 Time window attribution is very useful for when: